kubernetes/community/contributors/design-proposals/node/pod-lifecycle-event-generator.md

   to provide all necessary information to detect container state changes in `GetPods()` (#13571).

-- Benchmark docker to adjust relising frequency.
+- Benchmark docker to adjust relisting frequency.

 - Fix/adapt features that rely on frequent, periodic pod syncing.
     * Liveness/Readiness probing: Create a separate probing manager using